SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

   * Allow end users to edit URL
     * Selecting this lets workspace owners and end users edit the URL based on their preference
   * Hide workspace name from URL
-    * Selecting this hides the workspace name from view, which means when the workspace is shared with others instead of the workspace name, the URL consists of randomly generated numbers or letters
+    * Selecting this hides the workspace name from view, which means when the workspace is shared with others instead of the workspace name, the URL consists of a number identifier (6-10 characters)
   * Customize URL prefix/suffix
     * Selecting this gives the ability to change the URL prefix and suffix
   * [For more details on this, take a look at this article.](../provisioning/hide-workspace-name.md)
 * **Customize E-mail (15)** - with this, you decide how the URL of the workspace is shown when the workspace is mentioned in e-mails sent about it
   * Hide workspace name from URL
-    * Selecting this hides the workspace name from view, which means when the workspace is included in any e-mails sent by Syskit Point, instead of the workspace name, the URL consists of randomly generated numbers or letters
+    * Selecting this hides the workspace name from view, which means when the workspace is included in any e-mails sent by Syskit Point, instead of the workspace name, the URL consists of a number identifier (6-10 characters)
   * Customize URL prefix/suffix
     * Selecting this gives the ability to change the URL prefix and suffix for the e-mail
   * [For more details on this, take a look at this article.](../provisioning/hide-workspace-name.md)